Purchase for Progress

 Purchase for Progress (P4P) is an initiative of the United Nations World Food Programme (WFP), involving over 500 partnerships, including Bill & Melinda Gates Foundation, the Howard G. Buffett Foundation, FAO, ACDI/VOCA, TechnoServe and others.
 Launched in September 2008 as a five-year pilot, P4P sought to explore programming and procurement modalities with the greatest potential to stimulate agricultural and market development in ways that maximized benefits to smallholder farmers.
 The program, largely developed by the eleventh Executive Director of the WFP, Josette Sheeran, arose as the WFP desired to purchase food in a way that was part of the "solution to hunger".
-These efforts are aligned with recommendations issued by the UN Committee on Economic, Social and Cultural Rights that call for an establishment of programs in support of socially vulnerable groups. and to the Zero Hunger Challenge launched by the UN Secretary General Ban Ki-moon.
-Special UN Reporter 2012–2014, Olivier De Schutter, claimed that public procurement systems favour economically-strong bidders, thus excluding smallholder farmers.
+These efforts are aligned with recommendations issued by the UN Committee on Economic, Social and Cultural Rights that call for an establishment of programs in support of socially vulnerable groups. and to the Zero Hunger Challenge launched by the UN Secretary-General Ban Ki-moon.
+Special UN Reporter 2012–2014, Olivier De Schutter, claimed that public procurement systems favour economically strong bidders, thus excluding smallholder farmers.
 His conclusion was that public procurement schemes supportive of smallholders could have "powerful impacts on the reduction of rural poverty."
 P4P is built upon this very principle as it enables low-income farmers to supply food to the WFP's operations.
-Eventually the transaction can be regulated by a forward contract, with the farmer agreeing in selling in the future (up to three years) a certain amount of output at a fixed price.
-Essentially, the P4P program aims to create a wide and sophisticate market for commodities in developing countries.
+Eventually, the transaction can be regulated by a forward contract, with the farmer agreeing to sell in the future (up to three years) a certain amount of output at a fixed price.
+Essentially, the P4P program aims to create a wide and sophisticated market for commodities in developing countries.

 According to WFP, the initiative, which has been piloted in 20 countries, aimed to help hundreds of thousands of poor farmers to "gain access to reliable markets to sell their surplus crops at competitive prices".
 Beyond the farmers gaining access to the market, the program aimed to help them reduce their risk, leverage credit to expand production and to diversify crops.
-The stated goal of the program was "to facilitate increased agricultural production and sustained market engagement and thus increase incomes and livelihoods for participating smallholder/low income farmers, the majority of whom are women".
+The stated goal of the program was "to facilitate increased agricultural production and sustained market engagement and thus increase incomes and livelihoods for participating smallholder/low-income farmers, the majority of whom are women".
 Quantifying this goal, the WFP sought to work with at least 500,000 smallholder farmers and increase their income by $50 a year by the end of the program initiative.
 By December 2014, P4P supported over a million farmers and trained over half a million individuals.

-WFP's 2014–2017 Strategic Plan states that it will continue increasing the amount of food it buys from smallholder farmers, while working with governments and other buyers to assist smallholder farmers to access lucrative markets.
+WFP's 2014–2017 Strategic Plan states that it will continue increasing the amount of food it buys from smallholder farmers while working with governments and other buyers to assist smallholder farmers in accessing lucrative markets.